 Disadvantages of hyphenated domain names

-If you decide to register an unhyphenated name, it doesn't hurt to also register the equivalent with a hyphen (or vice versa) to help deter cybersquatters who may do damage to your brand in the future.
+If you decide to register an unhyphenated name, it doesn't hurt to also register the equivalent website address with a hyphen (or vice versa) to help deter cybersquatters who may do damage to your brand in the future.